rasa0873/ericsson-projects/README.md

 <br>
 <br>

-## Development of a MML client for Diax OM ServerDevelopment of a MML client for Diax OM Server
+## Development of a MML client for Diax OM Server
 Jul 2003 - Aug 2003

 Development of an application to interact with the Diax OM server, using the OPI dll files.
 The MML application was written in C++ programming language.